 Below is Part 8 of 18 monthly installments for Visitant. ◄◄ Read the first installment / prologue ◄ Read the previous installment, GERTRUDE BEVERLY The opening of the office door was announced by a smell of woodsmoke and tobacco mixed with weird herbs of exotic origin.
 The tendrils crept like fingers around the portal and into the […]Read more "A Coven in Essex County | Beverly"

 Every year the frogs get in our pool.
 Each night, a grinding chorus, throaty and pleasing, through the window as night falls.
 They’re all going to die, my husband says, they’ll get sucked through the drain.
 It ruins it for him.
 Not me, I love their dark, wet sound.
-It doesn’t seem so different from […]Read more "Frogs"
+It doesn’t seem so different from […]Read more "Filling The Night"

 On Friday, January 20, 2017, I witnessed what will from here on out be known as a National Day of Patriotic Resistance, or, a poetry reading.
 All throughout last Friday, I would peek at social media (I have to be on the Twitter and the Facebook for my job), observe the juxtaposition of the incoming/outgoing administrations, […]Read more "The Poetics of Resistance"